SeanBryan51/benchcab/docs/user_guide/config_options.md

 ## project

-: **Default:** _required key, no default_. :octicons-dash-24: NCI project ID to charge the simulations to.
+NCI project ID to charge the simulations to.
+This key is _optional_.
+If ID is not provided, the current workspace project - i.e. the environment variable `$PROJECT` will be used.

 ``` yaml